Life Cycle Miracle (Butterfly Larvae)

 Watch Painted Lady caterpillars grow, form chrysalides, and hatch into butterflies.
 Learn about the anatomy, life cycle, and the role of a butterfly in its environment.
 Compare the similarities and differences between a butterfly and a moth.

 A classroom presentation by Sedgwick County Extension Staff is available and can be requested when ordering the larvae.
 The classroom presentation is provided only during the weeks that the larvae/butterflies are in the classroom.
+The ability to project a PowerPoint slide set onto a screen will provide extra learning opportunity for students in this presentation.

-Pick Up: Thursday, March 28, 2024
+Pick Up: Thursday, March 27, 2025

 Teacher Provides: